 The best itinerary for one week in Rome and around

 Is spending one week in Rome too much?
 Never.
-It’s quite possible to spend 7 days in Rome and still not have covered everything there is to see and do.
-That’s why we’ve put together a 7-day Rome itinerary to help you prioritise.
+It’s quite possible to spend 4,5,6 or 7 days in Rome and still not have covered everything there is to see and do.
+That’s why we’ve put together a 7-day Rome itinerary to help you prioritize.

 - 1 Get your free guide to Rome optimized for mobile use

 - 2 One week in Rome

 - 3 Day 1: Visit the Borghese Gallery and Roman Catacombs